-To achieve our vision, we adopt an approach based on the universal nature of human rights, focusing particularly on the experience of women and girls from the Global South and recognizing the need to eliminate multiple and intersecting forms of discrimination at all levels.
-Working in collaboration with our partners and through alliances with others, we aim to act as catalysts in building capacity for change and for enhancing the realization of substantial equality and women’s human rights by:
+To achieve our vision, we adopt an approach based on the universal nature of human rights, focusing particularly on the experience of women and girls from the Global South and recognising the need to eliminate multiple and intersecting forms of discrimination at all levels.
+Working in collaboration with our partners and through alliances with others, we aim to act as catalysts in building capacity for change and for enhancing the realisation of substantial equality and women’s human rights by:

-- Advocating and facilitating the inclusion of women and a women’s rights perspective in human rights standard setting, interpretation, monitoring and implementation.
+- advocating and facilitating the inclusion of women and a women’s rights perspective in human rights standard setting, interpretation, monitoring and implementation

-- Working to ensure the inclusion of women, substantive equality and women’s human rights perspectives in all standard setting and policy making at international, regional and national level, especially in relation to sustainable development.
+- working to ensure the inclusion of women, substantive equality and women’s human rights perspectives in all standard setting and policy making at international, regional and national level, especially in relation to sustainable development

 1. DIVERSITY AND INCLUSION – CREATING THE SPACE FOR WOMEN’S VOICES / PARTICIPATION